OmarMacPherson/Playford_2024/README.md

 ![Data Analyst Professional](https://github.com/OmarMacPherson/Playford_2024/blob/main/SQL_ANALYTICS.jpg)

 After the dataset was cleaned and standardized, SQL queries were used to perform analysis and extract valuable insights.
-These queries were primarily focused on identifying duplicate entries, calculating totals for full-time and part-time roles, and analyzing the distribution of job listings by location.
+These queries were primarily focused on identifying duplicate entries, calculating totals for full-time and part-time roles, and analysing the distribution of job listings by location.
 The following SQL techniques were used:

 * **Finding Duplicates:** A SQL query was used to detect duplicate job listings based on the combination of job title and company name, ensuring no redundant entries were presented.